 - MTSS database to track counselor outreach

-3. In SY2021-22, 55 percent of the learners who complete a GED® test preparation opportunity for a content area, will pass the associated GED® test.
+3. In SY2022-23, 55 percent (55%) of the learners who complete a sequence of GED® test preparation opportunities, will pass the associated GED® test.
 (Student Achievement)

 Outcome: In SY2022-23, 32.7% of FCAHS HSE learners who were served in a GED® preparation opportunity (excluding ABE), passed at least one GED® test.
 On average, each learner who took at least one exam, took on average 2.24 GED® tests.
 The implications of these results for the next school year are to continue to focus on quality Tier 1 and Tier 2 instruction for our GED® learners.
 The goal of 55% percent of learners who complete a sequence of GED® test preparation opportunities passing the associated GED® test remains unmet and should resume as the headline goal for 2023-24.